AdRoll/baker/README.md

 * [basic](./examples/basic/): a simple command with minimal support
-* [sharding](./examples/sharding/): shows how to use an output that supports sharding
+* [sharding](./examples/sharding/): shows how to use an output that supports sharding (see below for details about sharding)
-* [help](./examples/help/): how to build a binary that is able to show the help messages
+* [help](./examples/help/): how to build a binary that is able to show help messages to the user
-* [advanced](./examples/advanced/): an advanced example with most of the features supported by baker
+* [advanced](./examples/advanced/): an advanced example with most of the features supported by Baker

 ## TOML Configuration files

-In case you want to configure baker starting from a toml file (which is then parsed with `baker.NewConfigFromToml()`), this is a minimalist Baker pipeline that reads a logfile from the disk, updates its timestamp field with a "Timestamp" filter and pushes it to DynamoDB:
+In case you want to configure Baker starting from a toml file (which is then parsed with `baker.NewConfigFromToml()`), this is a minimalist Baker pipeline that reads a record from the disk, updates its timestamp field with a "Timestamp" filter and pushes it to DynamoDB:

 ```toml